leehomcs/NLP/ReadMe.txt

-This project is for NLP
+This project is for NLP!
+It includes popular deep learning models for NLP.